vijay-shankaranand/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to filter contacts by tags
+1. User requests to filter contacts by tags.

-2. JobFestGo shows a list of contacts tagged by specified tags
+2. JobFestGo shows a list of contacts tagged by specified tags.

    Use case ends.